Older Adult Home Modification

 Who Are These Services For?

-OAHMP is for homeowners aged 62 and over who receive fuel assistance.
-Homeowners must live in Athol, Petersham, Philliston, Royalston, or Franklin or Hampshire Counties.
+OAHMP is for homeowners and renters aged 62 and over who receive fuel assistance.
+Individuals must live in Athol, Petersham, Philliston, Royalston, or Franklin or Hampshire Counties.

 How do I sign up?

-To sign up you can call 413-376-1163, and leave a message or email homerepairs@communityaction.us .
+To sign up you can call 413-376-1163, and leave a message or email Monique at mgagnon@communityaction.us.
 Please leave your name, address, phone number and fuel assistance application number if you have one.

 What can I expect once I am enrolled in OAHMP?